 Because it is an underground trip, a guided tour is the best way to enter Cu Chi Tunnels.
 Daily, tour buses depart from Ho Chi Minh to lead a group of tourists to the famous underground attraction.
 There are accredited tour agencies that facilitate Cu Chi Tunnel underground tours.
 Visitors may also opt to bring their vehicle or hop on bus 13 which has Cu Chi as its last stop.
 From the terminal, there are motor-for-hire going to Cu Chi.
 Taking bus 79 from the terminal is also a good option.

 There are two tunnels in two separate locations the tourists can see– the Ben Dinh tunnels and Ben Douc tunnels.
 The Ben Douc tunnels are farther than the other set of tunnels which takes an additional 30-40 minute drive.
 Tourists often choose the other set, the Ben Dinh tunnels, because of its proximity.
 But for tourists who are not fond of waiting in long lines and crowded tours, visiting the Ben Douc tunnels is an advantage despite the extra distance.
 The tunnels reflect how the lives of the refugees were as seen in their sleeping chambers, kitchens and living quarters.
 The tour allows the visitors to witness how tough the lives of the guerrillas were during the war.

-As one of Vietnam’s symbol of courage and resilience, Cu Chi Tunnels tour is definitely a must-see when going to Vietnam.
-At the end of the tour, a short stop to the gift and souvenir shops is worth it.
+As one of Vietnam’s symbol of courage and resilience, the Cu Chi Tunnels tour is a must-see when going to Vietnam.
+At the end of the tour, a shortstop to the gift and souvenir shops is worth it.
 The shops have interesting tokens that can be brought home that will serve as reminders of the memorable journey to the Cu Chi Tunnels.